Vicccai/ClassRankerApp/README.md

 * Containerized with Docker and deployed using Google Cloud virtual machine

 # Credits
-Thank you Cornell DTI for letting us scrape CUReviews and Cornell University for access to the Class Roster API
+Thank you Cornell DTI for letting us scrape CUReviews and Cornell University for access to the Class Roster API.
+Also thank you Gonzalo Gonzalez for being the best mentor ever!